Spread of the corona virus in ItalyCurrently: 19.9 new infections per day per 100,000 inhabitants

 7 percent of newborns are underweight.

 The medical care provided by doctors and hospitals in Italy is above average, but is not as good as the average within the EU.
 The country provides 3.4 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.